h0mbre/h0mbre.github.io/_posts/2020-04-08-Fuzzing Like a Caveman: Part 2.md

 ## Introduction
 In this episode of 'Fuzzing like a Caveman' we'll just be looking at improving the performance of our previous fuzzer.
 This means there won't be any wholesale changes, we're simply looking to improve upon what we already had in the previous post.
 This means we'll still end up walking away from this blogpost with a very basic mutation fuzzer (please let it be faster!!) and hopefully some more bugs on a different target.
 We won't really tinker with multi-threading or multi-processing in this post, we will save that for subsequent fuzzing posts.

 I feel the need to add a **DISCLAIMER** here that I am not a professional developer, far from it.
 I'm simply not experienced enough with programming at this point to recognize opportunities to improve performance the way a more seasoned programmer would.
 I'm going to use my crude skillset and my limited knowledge of programming to improve our previous fuzzer, that's it.
 The code produced will not be pretty, it will not be perfect, but it will be *better* than what we had in the previous post.
+It should also be mentioned that all testing was done on VMWare Workstation on an x86 Kali VM with 1 CPU and 1 Core.

 Let's take a moment to define 'better' in the context of this blog post as well.
 What I mean by 'better' here is that we can iterate through n fuzzing iterations faster, that's it.
 We'll take the time to completely rewrite the fuzzer, use a cool language, pick a hardened target, and employ more advanced fuzzing techniques at a later date. :)